tuftsdatalab/Intro_To_AlphaFold2/lessons/lesson2/lesson2.md

 module load alphafold/2.1.1
 nvidia-smi

-# Make the Res
+# Make the results direcory
-mkdir /cluster/home/your/alphaFoldTest/afTest2
+mkdir /path/to/your/home/directory/af2

-outputpath=/cluster/home/jlaird01/alphaFoldTest/afTest2
-fastapath=/cluster/home/jlaird01/alphaFoldTest/hsp90.fasta
+# Specify where your output directory and raw data are
+outputpath=/path/to/your/home/directory/af2
+fastapath=/path/to/your/home/directory/data/hsp90.fasta

+#
 maxtemplatedate=2020-06-10

 source activate alphafold2.1.1